 ART is a PART of your HeART— Class Descriptions

 Zentangle® — is a method of drawing patterns using 5 elements: a line, circle, dot, curved line and an S shape.
 As you learn the patterns and shading, you focus and relax.
 I am a Certified Zentangle® Teacher or CZT.
-There are endless patterns and techniques we can explore and the class can be taken over and over.
+There are endless patterns and techniques we can explore and the class can be taken many times.
 It will never the be the same twice.

 Hooking Rugs — is simple yet complex.
 There are many people who are reviving this old and versatile craft.
 There are Guilds in every state.
-I learned from my grandmother and have taken many classes at Green Mountain Rug School in Vermont.
+I learned from my grandmother and have taken several classes at Green Mountain Rug School in Vermont.
 This class would ultimately involve a “field trip” to the Dorr Woolen Mill in Newport to get our supplies.
 This is not an inexpensive hobby.
 We would start small with a small “teaser” project before digging into a larger piece, self designed or kit.
-You want to know you love it and get the bug before digging in.
+You will want to know you love it and get the bug before digging in.

-Watercolor/Acrylic Painting — this is an introductory exploration of watercolor and acrylic paints, what they do and don’t do and to play with color.
+Watercolor/Acrylic Painting — this is an introductory exploration of watercolor and acrylic paints, what the paints do and don’t do and to play with color.
 We’ll start with learning color mixing, some color theory and terminology.
 We’ll begin by painting the same subject, kind of step by step and then open it up to an inspiration piece and then your own creations.

 This list is only limited by what we want to learn.
 If you have an idea that is not listed here, let’s explore it together.
 I am open to learning and teaching new things all the time.
 Contact me and let’s have some fun!